dart-lang/sdk/README.md

     or all libraries that match certain name pattern).

   * [`function_size_analysis`][function_analysis]: a tool that shows how much code was attributed to each function.
-This tool also uses depedency information to compute dominance and reachability data.
+This tool also uses dependency information to compute dominance and reachability data.
 This information can sometimes help determine how much savings could come if the function was not included in the program.